angular/material/docs/content/Theming/01_introduction.md

 ### Themes

 A theme is a configuration of palettes used for specific color intentions.
-A theme also specifies a background color palette to be used for the application.
+Themes also specify a background color palette, which can be used for the application.
+The background palette will be always applied to the `md-content` directive.